Enemy of Entropy

 I’ve had to send the book back to the library already, so I don’t have it at hand despite finishing it last night.

 The first standout story was “The Drummer and the Skins” by John Brunner.
 Finding a reference to a Yoruban peoples’ tradition in a white British author’s story was somewhat surprising, but go figure.
 I’m a white southern American woman, too.
-I suppose some people might argue that neither of us have no right to be interested/know about such things/whatever.
+I suppose some people might argue that neither of us has the right to be interested in/know about such things/whatever.
 I think of Brunner as a very hard SF writer, so that was especially surprising from him.
-His inclusion in a fantasy anthology was a surprise altogether.
+His inclusion in a fantasy anthology was altogether a surprise.
 These surprises are some of the things I enjoy about anthologies — they challenge my assumptions.

 I was rather bitter when I first thought I understood what Terri Windling’s novelette “The Color of Angels was about.
 “Just what I need to read about,” I told Sam.
 “A story about a woman gradually losing everything she loves to illness.”
 MS, in the story (not one of my diagnoses, but it hit far too close to home, anyway).
 Suffice it to say that I was glad that I continued to read.